justinribeiro/lighthouse-action/README.md

 _Optional_ File path to custom budget.json file; will fail PRs based on budget result.
 See [Performance Budgets (Keep Request Counts Low And File Sizes Small)](https://developers.google.com/web/tools/lighthouse/audits/budgets) for more information.

+### `lighthouseScoringBudget`

+_Optional_ File path to custom scores.js file; will fail PRs based on scoring result.
+See the above section in this README "Using scores.js to increase your audit power" for more information.

 ## Outputs

 ### `resultsPath`

 Path to the folder with Lighthouse audit results.

+## Live example

+For a live example of this action in practice, see [my blog-pwa repo workflow](https://github.com/justinribeiro/blog-pwa/blob/master/.github/workflows/main.yml).

 ## Why I built this